anon-blue/anon.blue/README.txt

    WARNING: THIS COMPUTER HAS BEEN ARTIFICIAL DAMAGED
             YOU ARE NOT ALLOWED TO OPEN IT UNLESS YOU PASS ALL THE EXAMS

-            PLEASE TAKE IT EASY AND BEHAVE YOURSELF
+            PLEASE TAKE IT EASY AND BEHAVE YOURSELF ggdfgh

                                          qq
             WE KNOW WHO YOU ARE NICHOLAfu